gengwh/TABI-PB/README.md

 The updates included from our original repo on sourceforge (https://sourceforge.net/p/tabipb/code/ci/master/tree/) are:

-- Three molecular surface generators can be used by modify the parameter isf in usrdata.in file
+- Three molecular surface generators can be used by modifying the parameter isf in usrdata.in file

 -- isf=1 MSMS susrface (https://ccsb.scripps.edu/msms/downloads/)